 兴隆寺 Xinfu temple (bus 24 from the main bus station) across from Niuyuzui Scenic Area.

 Again, I stayed at the Hubin Bubugao, its price is reasonable and it’s clean and comfortable.
+It’s probably starting to get dated now, and I think next time I’d try the new Hampton by Hilton for an affordable splurge.

 Update: I liked it so much that I stayed!
 More about Qingyuan